 We pride ourselves in being best-in-class in four specific categories of dentistry: general, cosmetic, restorative, and emergency dentistry.

-What’s the difference between a simple extraction and a surgical extraction?
+What’s the difference between a porcelain veneer and a crown?

 Both are made from porcelain however; a crown is used to cover the entire tooth while a veneer is just attached to the front of the tooth.
 The veneer is much thinner than a crown and the dentist only needs to remove a small amount of the tooth.
 With a crown, the dentist must remove more of the tooth enamel.

 Recent studies show porcelain veneers can last at least 10 years, sometimes even 20 years.
 Regular dental checkups and proper daily care of your teeth at home, go a long way in keeping your veneers for as long as possible.

 How do I take care of my porcelain veneers?

 Proper oral hygiene—regular brushing and flossing—is the first step to keeping your porcelain veneers clean.
 Since they only cover a portion of your tooth, decay can occur underneath the surface of the veneer, and you can you can still develop gum disease.
 The dentist will review the proper way to floss so you do not damage the veneer.

 How do I keep my porcelain veneers so white?